KSchopmeyer/smipyping/docs/smiclicmdlineinterface.rst

 1. The options for some of the subcommands (ex. ``smicli cimping host``)

-2. The targets database column for credentials.
-There is a specific column in the database for users(prinicpals) and passwords(credentials)
+2. The targets database.
+There is are specific columns in the database for users(prinicpals) and passwords(credentials)

 3. A standard default credential and user name that will be used if none are